signalwareltd/AndroidDvbDriver/README.md

 Note that this driver does not provide channel/programme scanning/playback capabilities or any transport stream processing.
 If you would like to write an app for DVB playback, you have to implement all of these yourself.

+# Auto start

+The driver will emmit `info.martinmarinov.dvbdriver.DVB_DEVICE_ATTACHED` action when a compatible USB tuner has been connected to the Android device.
+You can use this intent to launch your application automatically.

 # Supported hardware

 Currently: